erfanshekarriz/entrez-parallel/README.md

 Currently, the efetch-parallel gives errors on sequences it can't find.
 I will update the package later to be able to provide a list of IDs it is giving errors on so you can manually inspect.
 Also, remember that entrez-parallel parallelization is achieved through GNU parallel and hence has only been tested on Linux platforms.

 # Bug Reports
-If you run into any problem using the package or run into any problems, please email me at eshekar@connect.hku.hk or submit an issue to the Issues tab [recommended]
+If you run into any problem using the package or run into any problems, please email me at eshekar@connect.hku.hk or submit an issue to the GitHub [issues](https://github.com/erfanshekarriz/entrez-parallel/issues) tab [recommended]